shohelrana-dev/node-http-exceptions/readme.md

 const routes = Router()

 routes.post('/tasks', function (req, res, next) {
-  try{
     if (!req.user){
-        throw new UnauthorizedException('You are unauthorized.')
-    }
+        throw new UnauthorizedException() //default message will be shown '401 Unauthorized' }

     if ( !req.body ) ) {